 One limitation of the biotin-(strept)avidin interaction in purification applications is that it is essentially irreversible under physiological conditions.
 Binding is resistant to pH and/or temperature changes, organic solutions and denaturing reagents.
 Therefore in case a reversible interaction to (strept)avidin is desired, the use of biotin analogs is recommended.

-Iminobiotin is the guanidine analog of biotin, in which the upper ring structure of D-biotin is replaced with a 2-imino-imidazole structure, causing moderated interaction with the avidin or streptavidin binding sites.
+Iminobiotin is an analog of biotin, in which the upper ring structure of D-biotin is replaced with a 2-imino-imidazole structure, causing moderated interaction with the avidin or streptavidin binding sites.
 This biotin analog can be therefore be used in situations requiring mild dissociation of the (strept)avidin-biotin complex.

 Similarly desthiobiotin, a non-sulfur containing biotin analog, can be used.
 Desthiobiotin binds less tightly to avidin and streptavidin than biotin but nonetheless provides a high level of specificity.
 Moreover it is less prone to oxidation.